dbainbri-ciena/oftee_workspace/README.md

 display the possible targets (as listed below):
 ```
 $ make
 TARGET            DESCRIPTION
 aaa.image         build the Docker image for the aaa SDN app
 aaa.logs          tail -f the aaa SDN app logs
 aaa.shell         start a shell in the aaa container
 add-iface         add an interface to the ovs bridge for the host container
+controller.logs   tail -f the onos or odl logs
 bridge            create the ovs bridge
 del-bridge        delete the ovs bridge
 deploy            start the Docker Swarm stack (all the containers)
 dhcp              start a dhcp request in the host container
 dhcp.logs         tail -f the DHCP server logs
 dhcp.shell        start a shell in the DHCP server container
 down              tear down everything
 env               clone the source to oftee and aaa into workspace
 flow-aaa-wait     push the EAP packet in flow repeated until success
 flow-dhcp-wait    push the DHCP packet in flow repeated until success
 flow-wait         same as flows, but waits for success
 flows             push the EAP and DHCP flows to packet in to the controller
 host.image        build the Docker image for example client host
 host.shell        start a shell in the host container
 images            build or pull all required Docker imagges
 oftee.image       build the Docker image for the oftee
 oftee.logs        tail -f the oftee logs
-onos.logs      tail -f the onos logs
+odl.logs          tail -f the odl logs
 pull.images       pull all standard images from dockhub.com
 radius.logs       tail -f the radius logs
 radius.shell      start a shell in the radius container
 relay.image       build the Docker image for the DHCP L3 proxy app
 relay.logs        tail -f the DHCP relay logs
 relay.shell       start a shell in the DHCP relay container
 undeploy          delete the Docker Swarm stack (all the containers)
 up                bring up everything
 wpa               start a wpa_supplicant in the host container
 ```

 ### Makefile Target Highlights